-Take medicines with acetaminophen to relieve any discomfort.
-Don’t use aspirin, ibuprofen, or naproxen.
+Take medicines with acetaminophen to ease any mild pain.
+Don’t use aspirin.

 Wait 48 hours before bathing.

 Don't do any heavy lifting or exercise for 7 days.

-Ask your doctor how long to wait before having sex again.
+Ask your healthcare provider how long to wait before having sex again.
 Remember: You must use another form of birth control until you’re completely sterile.

-Call your doctor if you notice any of the following after surgery:
+Call your healthcare provider if you notice any of the following after surgery: